andifalk/secure-development-on-kubernetes/initial-unsafe-deploy/README.md

-# Initial Spring Boot Application
+# Initial Unsafe K8s Deployment

 This is the initial demo application that will be used for showing all security patterns when deploying and running this in Kubernetes.